 Photon TrueSync is a multiplayer lockstep system for Unity built on top of Photon Unity Networking.

-In TrueSync, client machines exchange only the input generated by their respective players, and the simulation happens in lockstep across game clients, greatly reducing bandwidth requirements, and allowing perfect synchronization.
+In TrueSync, client machines exchange only the input generated by their respective players, and the simulation happens in lockstep across game clients, greatly reducing traffic, and allowing perfect synchronization.

 It includes a custom physics engine and other classes to help the developer keep the simulation deterministic across machines.